SELF & BLP in Slovenia

 Day 11: Depart for US

-Open to freshman and sophomore students in the SELF Engineering Leadership Program and the Business Leadership Program only.
+Open to freshman, sophomore, and junior students in the SELF Engineering Leadership Program and the Business Leadership Program only.
 A minimum GPA of 2.5 is required (exceptions considered with submission of a petition).

 Corey Behrens is Program Director for the Self Engineering Leadership Fellows Program in the KU School of Engineering.